platy/Open-Emission-Factors-DB/DATA_GUIDANCE.md

 ### year

-Year for which the emission factor has been calculated according to the source.
-This number can differ from the year of publication.
+Year of publication of the emission factor by the source.
+Note that this is typically not the year from which the emissions were calculated - care should be taken when applying emission factors that may vary year-on-year.

 ### region